USAJOBS/openopps-help/applicants/find.md

 ### Series

 Jobs in the Federal Government are categorized into “series” – a family of similar occupations.
-You can search for opportunities that fall within a specific series.
+You can search for opportunities that fall within a specific occupational series.
 For example, if you want an opportunity that falls under information technology, you can search by 2200.
-[See the list of all job series](https://www.opm.gov/policy-data-oversight/classification-qualifications/classifying-general-schedule-positions/#url=Standards).
+[See the list of all occupational series](https://www.opm.gov/policy-data-oversight/classification-qualifications/classifying-general-schedule-positions/#url=Standards){:target="_blank"}.

 ### Time commitment